chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 2 widely used approaches of dynamic content presentation

-  - **Rule based approaches** – using rules to define how to combine /choose diff type of media in which condition
+  - **Rule based approaches** – using rules to define how to combine /choose different type of media in which condition

       - E.g. dyslexia – structured diagrams and illustrative images \>
         long text